 Be warned, though.
 Some reports out of the race's original incarnation in Australia were not exactly glowing, with complaints of costumes that weren't properly cleaned and feelings that the event was "over-priced and over-promised," according to Australian news site news.com.au.
 Still, those reports were from back in July, so there is plenty of time to work out the kinks before they hit the starting line in Dallas ... provided Nintendo doesn't sue them first.

-You can find more information and sign up for news about tickets at mushroomrally.com.
+You can find more information at mushroomrally.com.